 Long-term ratings are assigned a letter grade ranging from investment grade, to speculative grade, to highly speculative or default.
 Ratings within each category may include a "+" or "-" (or a high or low) to indicate the relative strength of rating within that category.
-As of March 31, 2015, the long-term ratings of the Province are as follows:
+The current long-term ratings of the Province are as follows:

-• Moody's Investors Service Aa2 (N)
+Moody's Investors Service Aa2 (N)

-• Standard & Poor's AA-(N)
+Standard & Poor's AA- (N)

-• DBRS AA (low)
+DBRS AA (low)

-• Fitch AA-